Special Forces Medical Sergeant Job Requirements

 Similar Civilian Occupations

 There is no civilian occupation that is directly equivalent to MOS 18D.
-However, the following civilian occupations make use of the skills developed through MOS 18D training and experience.
+However, emergency medical technicians and paramedics make use of the skills developed through MOS 18D training and experience.